Dhole/dhole.github.io/content/post/raspberry_pi_benchmarks.md

 I discovered [Alpine Linux](https://alpinelinux.org/) while searching lightweight distributions for the Raspberry Pi.
 This is a lovely small Linux
-distribution: one of the first things I noticed is how fast it runs on the rpi due to using a ram filesystem by default; this is specially noticeable in the rpi because usualy the operating system resides in the micro-SD card, which usually offers really slow read and write operations.
+distribution: one of the first things I noticed is how fast it runs on the RPi due to using a ram filesystem by default; this is specially noticeable in the RPi because usualy the operating system resides in the micro-SD card, which usually offers really slow read and write operations.
 Another really nice feature is that it's security-oriented, and as such the kernel is patched with [grsecurity/PaX](https://www.grsecurity.net/) and the userland binaries (I